ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 #### Lunar Equipment

-- Silver Compass: "Shows you a path... but it will be fraught with danger."
+- Silver Compass: "Shows you a path...
+BUT it will be fraught with danger."
 	- Pings the Teleporter and adds TWO stacks of Challenge of the Mountain, only ONE of which will count towards extra rewards.

-#### Tier-2 Void Item
+#### Void Item

 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(requires Survivors of the Void DLC)

+- Villainous Visage (T1): "Deal more damage when given time to plot.
+Corrupts all Macho Moustaches."
+	- Ramps up a damage bonus while out of combat/danger, which only lasts a short time in combat/danger.

-- Armor Prism: "Gain massive armor by focusing your item build.
+- Armor Prism (T2): "Gain massive armor by focusing your item build.
 Corrupts all Armor Crystals."
 	- More item types = less armor.

 #### Artifact